basheer421/MOI/README.md

 ### Enhanced TTS / STT Interaction
 - Upgrade the existing TTS feature to make it more interactive and user-friendly.
-- Enable TTS system to interact with users.
+- Enable TTS system to interact with users, through app functionalities.
-- Implement STT feature for verbal commands or requests.
+- Implement STT feature for all commands and requests.
 - Benefit users with speech impairments or limited dexterity.

 ### Gamification with Point System
 - Introduce a point system to gamify the user experience.
-- Users earn points for completing tasks or achieving milestones.
+- Users earn points for completing service.
 - Points can be redeemed for rewards, discounts, or exclusive benefits.
 - Encourage exploration and engagement with app features.

 ### Virtualized App Environment
 - Create a virtualized environment simulating real-world scenarios.
-- Users navigate through virtual representations of government offices or public spaces.
+- Users navigate through virtual representations of government offices.
 - Gamify the environment to motivate exploration and task completion.

-### User Feedback Integration
-- Incorporate mechanisms for collecting and analyzing user feedback.
-- Gather insights to identify pain points and areas for enhancement.
-- Regular updates based on user feedback to improve usability and effectiveness.

 ## 🚀 Technologies

-Technologies that We used to develop this 3D Edition mobile App:
+Technologies that We used to develop MOI App:

 - [Unity 3D](https://unity.com/)
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)